safwanctr/AKS-Postgre-Terraform/README.md

-# Dev Environment Infrastructure Setup
+# Infrastructure as Code (IaC) with Terraform and Azure

 This repository contains the Terraform configuration to set up a `dev` environment on Azure, which includes: